 Data availability The BTI was first published in 2003, and has been published every two years since then.
-The data is taken from the forthcoming BTI 2017-2018 report, which will be published in March 2018, and data will be made publically available online at http://www.bti-project.org/en/home/.
-The assessment was made until 31 January 2017.
-4. Economist Intelligence Unit Country Risk Service 2017 Code: EIU Year of publication: 2017 Type of assessment: Risk evaluations based on qualitative and quantitative indicators Data provider: Economist Intelligence Unit The Economist Intelligence Unit (EIU) was established in 1946 as the research body for The Economist newspaper.
+The data for the CPI 2019 was kindly provided by the Bertelsmann Stiftung ahead of the publication of the BTI 2020 report, which will be launched in the first half of 2020.
+4. Economist Intelligence Unit Country Risk Service 2019 Code: EIU Year of publication: 2019 Type of assessment: Risk evaluations based on qualitative and quantitative indicators Data provider: Economist Intelligence Unit The Economist Intelligence Unit (EIU) was established in 1946 as the research body for The Economist newspaper.
 Since then, it has grown into a global research and advisory firm that produces business intelligence for policy makers worldwide.
 650 full-time and contributing analysts work in and on over 200 countries/territories.
 Country Risk Ratings are designed to provide in-depth and timely analysis of the risks of financial exposure in more than 140 countries.
 The EIU relies on teams of experts based primarily in London (but also in New York, Hong Kong, Beijing and Shanghai) who are supported by a global network of in-country specialists.
 Each country analyst covers a maximum of two or three countries/territories.
 The economic and political reports produced by EIU analysts are subjected to a rigorous review process before publication.
 Corruption question(s) Specific guiding questions include:

-- Are there clear procedures and accountability governing the allocation and use of public funds? - Are public funds misappropriated by ministers/public officials for private or party political purposes? - Are there special funds for which there is no accountability? - Are there general abuses of public resources? - Is there a professional civil service or are large numbers of officials directly appointed by the government? - Is there an independent body auditing the management of public finances? - Is there an independent judiciary with the power to try ministers/public officials for abuses? - Is there a tradition of a payment of bribes to secure contracts and gain favours?
+- · Are there clear procedures and accountability governing the allocation and use of public funds? - Are public funds misappropriated by ministers/public officials for private or party political purposes? - · Are there special funds for which there is no accountability? - · Are there general abuses of public resources? - Is there a professional civil service or are large numbers of officials directly appointed by the government? - Is there an independent body auditing the management of public finances? - Is there an independent judiciary with the power to try ministers/public officials for abuses? - Is there a tradition of a payment of bribes to secure contracts and gain favours?
 Scores Scores are given as integers on a scale from 0 (very low incidence of corruption) to 4 (very high incidence of corruption).
 The score is a generalised composite measure of corruption that includes an assessment of all areas covered by the indicative questions.
-Country coverage 131 countries/territories were scored in 2017.
+Country coverage 131 countries/territories were scored in 2019.